renard162/anomaly_stealth_pack/README.md

 **Optional:** The game audio has been translated into English.
 If you wish to use the original Russian audio, simply delete the file `db\mods\_english_pack.db0`

 **Attention:** This package is only compatible with **DirectX 11**.
 Using another version will cause graphical bugs or game crashes.
-Other Anomaly addons also tend to be incompatible and will likely cause bugs and crashes.
+Other Anomaly's addons also tend to be incompatible and will likely cause bugs and crashes.

 **ReShade:** The package includes three presets for [Reshade](https://reshade.me).
 To use them, install the version with full addon support, select the DirectX option during installation, and, by using one of the presets, install the required addons.